Ethan Finlay: Club career

+On August 13, 2016, Finlay scored a brace in a 3–3 draw at home versus NYCFC, with his second goal coming in the 5th minute of second-half stoppage time.

-On August 9, 2017, Finlay was traded to Minnesota United in exchange for $100,000 in Targeted Allocation Money for the 2017 Major League Soccer season, $250,000 in Target Allocation Money for the 2018 MLS season and $75,000 in General Allocation Money for the 2018 MLS season.
+On August 9, 2017, Finlay was traded to Minnesota United FC in exchange for $100,000 in Targeted Allocation Money for the 2017 Major League Soccer season, $250,000 in Target Allocation Money for the 2018 MLS season and $75,000 in General Allocation Money for the 2018 MLS season.
+He scored on his debut for his new club on August 20th in a 2–1 loss at Seattle Sounders FC.

-On December 20, 2021, Finlay signed as a free agent on two-year deal Austin FC.
+On December 20, 2021, Finlay signed as a free agent on a two-year deal for Austin FC.
+As a role player for Austin FC, Finlay continued to produce, becoming the sixth active player with 50 goals and 50 assists in his career, after he produced one of each in a 2–1 win against Seattle Sounders FC.

-International
+International career

 Finlay made his international debut for the United States men's national soccer team on January 31, 2016, in an international friendly against Iceland.
 In his second game with United States men's national soccer team, Finlay recorded an assist on the USA's game-winning goal against Canada.
 Finlay was eligible to represent the United States, his country of birth, or Canada, through his Canadian father.
 He was cap-tied for the United States in the March 29, 2016, qualifier versus Guatemala.